-- About Late Assignments: All course assignments must be submitted by the last day of the Cycle. - About Plagiarism: Plagiarism is defined as copying any content without identifying the source.
+- \About Late Assignments: All course assignments must be submitted into Canvas by the due date listed in the Class Schedule and Canvas.
+Late assignments will be accepted but will be reduced by 5% each week they are late. - \About Plagiarism: Plagiarism is defined as copying any content without identifying the source.
 This also includes taking another person's or AI entity's ideas or constructs and presenting them as your own.
-The use of AI generated content in student work is prohibited (even if cited) as it does not represent original work created by the student and is an unreliable aggregate of ideas from other sources.
 Plagiarism of any kind will not be tolerated.
-Any assignment that includes plagiarism will receive a zero (0) grade.
-(Note: Turn-It-In.com will be used to verify plagiarism.) - About course grade: See the grading scale in the University Catalog for the specific grading scale that will be used for final course grade. - 1.
-General grading criteria: - A = completed assignment well beyond assignment criteria - B = completed assignment as specified and very well done - C = completed assignment with average work - D = completed assignment but poorly - F = did not complete assignment and/or unacceptable work - 2.
-Possible points for each specific assignment: - Note: An assignment-specific rubric will be provided for each assignment. - a.
-Selected Work Review (1 @ 100). . . .
-100 points b.
+Most assignments at Calvary require the student to produce original work.
+Therefore, unless specifically permitted by the instructor, the use of AI-generated content is prohibited (even if cited) as it does not represent original work created by the student and is an unreliable aggregate of ideas from other sources.
+AI, however, may be utilized in cases where the instructor has explicitly permitted its use to accomplish specific tasks.
+It is only in these cases that AI-generated (or modified) content may be submitted by the student.
+If there are any questions as to the permissibility of AI use for an assignment, please ask your instructor for clarification. - \About course grade: See the grading scale in the University Catalog for the specific grading scale that will be used for final course grade. - 1.
+Possible points for each specific assignment:

+\Note: An assignment-specific rubric will be provided for each assignment.

+a.
+Annotated Bibliography.
+100 p oints

+b.
 Critical Review Paper.
+250 "

-250 " - c.
-Presentation & PPT.
-50 - d.
-Questions & Answers (5 @ 5 & 5 @ 5). . .
-50 " - Total = $\frac{450}{}$ "
+c.
+Presentation & PPT 50

+d.
+Questions & Answers (5 @ 5 & 5 @ 5) 50

+• To tal = 450